In this article

 You might perceive wine as relaxing and tequila as energizing and great for a party, but the chemical effect in your brain is the same regardless of whether you drink wine or tequila.

-Hangovers are caused by the secondary effects of alcohol.
+The secondary effects of alcohol can cause hangovers.
 For example, alcohol is dehydrating, which causes hangover symptoms such as headaches and fatigue.
-After drinking a moderate to high amount of alcohol, you’ll feel a variety of unpleasant symptoms the next day.
+After drinking a moderate to high amount of alcohol, you’ll typically feel various unpleasant symptoms the next day.

 Other hangover symptoms include:

-Hangover symptoms vary from person to person, regardless of the amount of alcohol consumed.
+Hangover symptoms vary by person, regardless of the amount of consumed alcohol.
 Hangovers also tend to increase in severity as people age.
-Time is the only way to “cure” a hangover, but the following help to ease the symptoms:
+Time is the only way to “cure” a hangover, but the following can ease symptoms: